 The constitution states religious denominations shall be autonomous and enjoy state support, including the facilitation of religious assistance in the army, hospitals, penitentiaries, retirement homes, and orphanages.
-The law forbids public authorities or private legal entities from asking individuals to specify their religion, with the exception of the census.
+Only clergy members of recognized religious denominations may be hired by the government as military or prison chaplains.
+Regulations state that clergy members of religious associations may be granted access to prisons on a case-by-case basis in certain conditions.
+There are no similar regulations for religious groups.
+The law forbids public authorities or private legal entities from asking individuals to specify their religion, except for the census.

 The provisions of the law devoted to religion stipulate a three-tier system of religious classification, with “religious denominations” at the highest level, followed by “religious associations,” and “religious groups” at the most basic level.
 Organizations in the top two tiers are legal entities, while religious groups are not.
 Civil associations established under separate provisions of the law governing associations and foundations may also engage in religious activities and have the status of legal entities.

 For additional organizations to obtain recognition as religious denominations, the law specifies they must demonstrate 12 years of continuous activity beginning in 2006.
-A religious association is then eligible to apply for the status of religious denomination if it has a membership of at least 0.1 percent of the population (approximately 21,500 persons).
+A religious association is then eligible to apply for the status of religious denomination if it has a membership of at least 0.1 percent of the population as counted at the most recent census (approximately 20,120 persons).

 The law defines a religious association as an organization of at least 300 citizens who share and practice the same faith and has attained legal status through registration with the Registry of Religious Associations in the office of the clerk of the court where the main branch of the association is located.
 To register, religious associations must submit to the government their members’ personal data (e.g., names, addresses, personal identification numbers, and signatures), which the law says the government may not share with other public institutions or use in any other way.
 To operate as religious associations, organizations also require approval from the National Secretariat for Religious Denominations, which is under the authority of the Office of the Prime Minister.